Hospital Injuries Negligence Claims

 - Failure to obtain informed consent.
 Even with modern advancements, surgery is still inherently risky and may not always have the hoped-for results.
 It is the surgeon’s role to ensure their patient is aware of all potential outcomes and risks before they undergo surgery.

-- Hospital acquired infections.
+- Hospital-acquired infections.
 MRSA and C-Difficile are two of the most common types of hospital-acquired infection.
-In a healthy person they can have little to no ill effect, but when these viruses attack someone whose immune system is already weak, they can wreak devastating consequences.
+In a healthy person, they can have little to no ill effect, but when these viruses attack someone whose immune system is already weak, they can wreak devastating consequences.
 Hospitals are required to have robust processes in place to help avoid the spread of these infections, but when procedures are not followed correctly, and a patient falls ill, then staff may be found to have been negligent in their care.

 - Being given wrong medication either by the dispensing pharmacist in the hospital or the nursing staff on the ward.
-If a patient is found to have received the incorrect medication but has not suffered any ill effect or delay in their recovery a compensation claim would not be valid as no injury has occurred.
+If a patient is found to have received the incorrect medication but has not suffered any ill effect or delay in their recovery a hospital compensation claim would not be valid as no injury has occurred.
 It would, however, be grounds for a formal complaint to the hospital.

 What Does Compensation Include?

-The payment of compensation can cover:
+The payment of hospital compensation can cover:

 - Physical pain and suffering.
-This section can also include if your recovery from your first illness is delayed due to negligence.
+This section can also include if your recovery from your first illness is delayed due to negligence in hospitals.
 An example would be if you went into the hospital for a routine operation and expected to be back at work within a fortnight.
 Unfortunately, due to negligent post-operative care, you developed an infection which made you very ill and set your recovery time back three weeks.

 - Psychological damage.
 Damages are only paid for psychological trauma on the diagnosis of a recognised psychiatric condition.
-Illnesses like Post Traumatic Stress Disorder can happen instances where a patient has woken up part way through an operation because they did not have the correct dose of anaesthetic.
+Illnesses like Post Traumatic Stress Disorder can happen in instances where a patient has woken up partway through an operation because they did not have the correct dose of anaesthetic.
 Another example is Anesthesia Awareness, which is where a patient appears to be unconscious during surgery but can feel pressure and possibly hear what is going on around them but are unable to make this known.

 - The cost of ongoing medical treatment or nursing care.
 Compensation may also be paid for reasonable private treatment.

-NHS Complaint vs NHS Compensation
+NHS Complaint vs. NHS Compensation

 If your injury occurred at an NHS hospital, you have the right to request a thorough investigation of your complaint.
 You should also receive information about the outcome and any subsequent action the hospital may take, such as changing their working practice.
 You can escalate it to the industry ombudsman if you are unsatisfied with the management of your complaint.
-If your accident was due to unlawful treatment – for example, receiving treatment from someone who falsified their qualifications, or the act of negligence was deliberately done to cause you harm, you can also request a judicial review.
+If your accident was due to unlawful treatment – for example, receiving treatment from someone who falsified their qualifications, or the act of negligence was deliberately done to cause you harm – you can also request a judicial review.